Many runners look for a simple answer.

 What is a good heart rate for easy runs

-This is where most runners make mistakes.
+This is also where most runners get it wrong.

 What “good” actually looks like